tripathideepak89/learn-terraform-aws-instance/README.md

 Terraform is a powerful Infrastructure as Code (IaC) tool that allows you to define and provision infrastructure using declarative configuration files.
 This repository provides step-by-step examples and explanations to guide you through the process of creating AWS EC2 instances with Terraform.

+## Case Study

+- create an infra with IAC Terraform
+- VPC and two VM
+- delete VM1
+- create third VM
+- update terrafor code to include dynamoDB
+- terraform plan
+- show the changes suggested by Terraform, what happens to statefile

 ## Contents

 - Getting Started: Instructions on how to get started with Terraform and AWS.